VMDashboard/vmdashboard/README.md

-openVM is currently tested on the Ubuntu 18.04 operating systems.
+openVM is currently tested on the Ubuntu 16.04 and 18.04 operating systems.
 Once openVM has reached a stable version it will be tested on other Linux systems.
 Below are the instructions for downloading and setting up openVM.

-On Ubuntu 18.04 server, install the QEMU + KVM hypervisor  using the following command:
+On the Ubuntu server, install the QEMU + KVM hypervisor  using the following command:
 <code>sudo apt install qemu-kvm libvirt-bin</code>

 Install the LAMP package to use the Apache web server, MySQL database, and PHP programming language.
 Use the following command: